aeonetos/Swiss-PDGs/README.md

 ## Web app for data visualization

-We have developed a web app for visualizing the data.
-The app can be accessed [here](https://swiss-pdgs.streamlit.app/).
+We are developing a web app for visualizing the data.
 A snapshot of it is presented below for illustrative purposes.
+It will be publicly accessible soon.

 <p align="center">
 <img width="500" alt="swiss_pdgs_app" src="https://github.com/aeonetos/Swiss-PDGs/assets/101415556/81767306-f38e-4d98-89f2-df824ef223fa">